kkrakovych/database-maven-plugin/README.md

 1. Script shows brief information about itself: database name, build version and when it was created.
 2. Script requests all parameters required for deploy.
-3. Script checks all connections to schemas required for deploy.
+3. Script checks all connections to schemes required for deploy.
 4. Script starts to spool all activities into log file with name `install_manual_${database_name}_${build_version}_${build_timestamp}.log`.
 5. Script prints detailed information about upcoming deploy.
 6. For every schema in database the script does next: